 We have had a complaint from a member about people checking their mobile phones during screenings.
 We appreciate that people have their phones switched to silent, but the temptation to check the screen when you feel a buzz in your pocket can be overwhelming.
 Please switch off altogether for the duration of the show.

 Our Annual General Meeting, on 10 October, passed without incident.
 The accounts were adopted and the committee continues unchanged.
 If you wish to contact any of us you can find us on the About CFS page of this website.
 The accounts have been posted on the website here.

-In addition, we have another CFS Extra season of older films.
+After Christmas we have another CFS Extra season of older films.
 This time the focus is on the director François Truffaut, one of the great names of 20th century French cinema.
-There is also a return visit for live accompaniment specialists Minima, who are bringing their special expertise to Lon Chaney’s 1925 Phantom of the Opera.